ncatlab/nlab-content/pages/1024.md

 $$
 can be referred to as the set of **generalized elements** of $c$ with domain (or "stage of definition") $I$.

+# Motivation #

-The primordial example is when $C$ is the category of sets and $I$ is a [[terminal object]] in $C$ --- that is, a set with one element.
+The primordial example is when $C$ is the category [[Set]] of sets and $I$ is a [[terminal object]] in $Set$ --- that is, a set with one element.
 Then elements of any set $c$ are in one-to-one correspondence with functions $f: I \to c$.
 This correspondence works as follows: given any element of $c$ there is a unique function $f: I \to c$ with this element in its image, and conversely each function $f: I \to c$ has a unique element of $c$ in its image.

+In the same way, in a [[concrete category]] reprsented by $I$, the $I$-elements of an object are the same as the elements of its underlying set.
+(The category of sets is actually a special case of this, since it is concrete and represented by a terminal object.)

-Generalizing from this example, in any category with a terminal object $I$, we call a morphism $f : I \to c$ a [[global element]] of the object $c$.
+Generalizing from $Set$ in another way, in any category with a terminal object $I$, we call a morphism $f : I \to c$ a [[global element]] of the object $c$.
 Generalizing further, it is common to take $I$ to be the unit object whenever $C$ is a [[monoidal category]]; in this case the generalized elements are important in [[enriched category|enriched category theory]]).
-In a [[concrete category]] represented by $I$, the $I$-elements of an object are the same as the elements of its underlying set.
+Note that any [[closed monoidal category]] is again a concrete category represented by this $I$.

-However, one of the important insights of category theory is that in arbitrary categories, generalized elements of all possible stages of definition must often be used to replace global elements.
-For instance, a set is determined by its global elements, while an object of an arbitrary category is determined by all of its generalized elements (this is one way to state the [[Yoneda lemma]]).
+The most general case where a single object $I$ may be used to define global elements is where $I$ is a [[generator]] of the category.
+However, not every category has a single object as a generator!
+Instead, in arbitrary categories, generalized elements of *all* possible stages of definition must often be used to replace global elements.
+Thus while a set is determined by its global elements, an object of an arbitrary category is determined by all of its generalized elements (this is one way to state the [[Yoneda lemma]]).

 #Examples#